 • Making responsible forest management the norm across the world.

 • Halting deforestation and reforesting degraded landscapes.

 • Driving innovation to use wood in smarter ways by designing all products from the very beginning to be reused, refurbished, remanufactured, and eventually recycled.

 We accomplish more by working together

 For many years, IKEA has partnered with businesses, governments, social groups and non-governmental organisations to fight forest degradation and deforestation and increase the volume and availability of wood from responsibly managed forests both for our own supply chain and beyond.

 We are on a journey to improve global forest management and make responsible wood sourcing the industry standard, contributing to building resilient forest landscapes and improve biodiversity.

 What is paperboard?

 Paperboard is a thick and durable material that often comprises of several layers of paper and has many different uses.
 At IKEA we use paperboard in everything from packaging and sturdy storage boxes to games and other children's products.
-The paper in our paperboard is almost 100% recycled and is produced completely free from harmful substances.
-And when you eventually throw away your paperboard product, the material can be recycled many times over.
+We strive for using recycled paper in our paperboard and the production is completely free from harmful substances.